wang-q/ubuntu/prepare/CentOS.md

 ```

-Let Parallels/VMware use the express installation.
+In Parallels/VMware, use the minimal installation.
 Customize the VM hardware before installation as
 4 or more cores, 4GB RAM, 80G disk, 800x600 screen and Bridged Network (Default Adapter).
 Remove all
 unnecessary devices, e.g. printer, camera, or sound card.